 The Zoom H6 contains all of the features and functionality of its predecessor but has a few improvements that might make it a better choice for the more experienced podcaster.
 The first of these improvements is adding two extra XLR TRS input ports, allowing you to record up to six tracks simultaneously.

 Your storage options with the Zoom H6 are improved, and it can record directly onto SD, SDHC, and SDXC cards up to 128GB in memory.
-It also features a stereo line out and a headphone jack with dedicated volume control, so you’ll be able to review your recording immediately after you’ve finished.

 - Allows you to record up to six tracks simultaneously through either XLR or TRS inputs

 - The built-in, shock-mounted microphones allow you to record without an external mic while reducing handling noise.